Acute, critical and trauma care

 Heart attack risk 8.5 times higher after burst of anger

-Research by Dr Thomas Buckley reveals that the risk of a heart attack is 8.5 times higher in the two hours following a burst of intense anger.
+Research by Associate Professor Thomas Buckley reveals that the risk of a heart attack is 8.5 times higher in the two hours following a burst of intense anger.
 Published in the European Heart Journal: Acute Cardiovascular Care, this is the first Australian study to investigate the link between acute emotional triggers and high risk of severe cardiac episodes.

 Major injury in children